 - a) EN101 and EN102

 - b) 9 credits in Humanities

 - c) 15 credits in Social Sciences

 - d) 3 credits in Math/Science/ Computer Science

-- e) 3 credits in Quantitative Reasoning (QR)\
+- e) 3 credits in Quantitative Reasoning (QR)

 - f) 3 credits in Science

-- g) 3 credits in Global Awareness (G)
+- q) 3 credits in Global Awareness (G)^b q) 3 credits in Global Awareness (G)^b

-- h) 3 credits in Computer Science#
+- h) 3 Credits in Computer Science

-- Achieve a minimum GPA of 2.0.
+- Achieve a minimum GPA of 2.0 6.

-- 6. Meet all program course requirements.
+- 7. Meet all program course requirements.

-- 7. Day Division students are required to take The Common Experience (students who transfer in 12 or more credits will take a free elective in its place).
+- 8. Day Division students are required to take The Common Experience (students who transfer in 9 or more credits will not take this course).

-- 8. Complete 6 credits of experiential learning (DAPS students may waive based on experience)
+- 9. Complete 6 credits of experiential learning (DAPS students may waive based on experience)

-- 9. Complete the final 30 credits for the degree at Fisher College. - \ One course must meet the Quantitative Reasoning requirement.
-In courses designated Quantitative Reasoning, students will learn methods to describe, organize, display, summarize, and make statistical inferences from numerical data derived from real-world problems. - Q One course must meet the Global Awareness requirement.
+- 10. Complete the final 30 credits for the degree at Fisher College.

+One course must meet the Quantitative Reasoning requirement.
+In courses designated Quantitative Reasoning, students will learn methods to describe, organize, display, summarize, and make statistical inferences from numerical data derived from real-world problems.

+^b One course must meet the Global Awareness requirement.
 The Global Awareness requirement promotes the understanding of concepts that impact the world by enhancing knowledge of the world's people, cultures, environments, regions, or nations.
-In some programs, this will be fulfilled by a degree requirement. - \ Fisher College's Computer Literacy requirement may be fulfilled by completing CS101 or by passing the computer literacy test with a grade of 70 percent or higher.
+In some programs, this will be fulfilled by a degree requirement.

+2Fisher College's Computer Literacy requirement may be fulfilled by completing CS101 or by passing the computer literacy test with a grade of 70 percent or higher.
 If the test is successfully passed, a free elective will be substituted.